jlviper44/Prismatic-Player/Mac Version/README.md

 # Prismatic Player for Mac
-To begin Drag Prismatic Player to your Applications Folder
+To begin, Drag Prismatic Player to your Applications Folder